-- AEs up to 8 weeks after EOT. - SAEs up to 8 weeks after EOT. - AEs leading to premature discontinuation of IMP. - Clinically meaningful laboratory abnormalities up to 8 weeks after EOT. - Changes from Baseline in laboratory parameters markers (Baseline will be taken as the last measurement prior to the first dose of IMP). - Clinically meaningful ECG abnormalities up to 8 weeks after EOT. - Clinically meaningful changes in vital signs from Baseline up to 8 weeks after EOT. - Immunogenicity: presence of Ab to polyethylene glycol and pegcetacoplan peptide throughout treatment and follow-up periods.
+- AEs up to 8 weeks after EOT. - SAEs up to 8 weeks after EOT. - AEs leading to premature discontinuation of IMP. - Clinically meaningful laboratory abnormalities up to 8 weeks after EOT. - Changes from Baseline in laboratory parameters markers. - Clinically meaningful ECG abnormalities up to 8 weeks after EOT. - Clinically meaningful changes in vital signs from Baseline up to 8 weeks after EOT. - Immunogenicity: presence of Ab to polyethylene glycol and pegcetacoplan peptide throughout treatment and follow-up periods.